THE MURKY MANUFACTURING LANDSCAPE

 Global needs can change, however.
 For example, the emergence and spread of new variants may mean that we need a new generation of vaccines before the end of 2021.
 We also do not yet know how long immunity from vaccines will last and we may need regular booster shots to maintain immunity and to target new variants.
 No vaccines are yet approved for use in children under 16 years of age, but several are being tested in children now.
 The approval of one or more vaccines for children could shift the demand and supply landscape again.
 Some countries may also choose to purchase and maintain surplus vaccine doses beyond their immediate needs in order to manage future risks, diminishing the immediate supply for other countries.

-PRODUCTION CAPACITY FOR 2021 VARIES WIDELY AMONG VACCINES AND VACCINE PLATFORMS
+PRODUCTION CAPACITY FOR 2021 AND 2022 VARIES WIDELY AMONG VACCINES AND VACCINE PLATFORMS

 To meet the global total of more than 12 billion doses projected in 2021, production will need to increase on a scale we have not seen before.
 The capacity expansion is not evenly spread across vaccine makers, though.
-The 2021 supply will be dominated by Oxford-AstraZeneca, Pfizer-BioNTech, and Novavax (which is still awaiting regulatory review).
+The 2021 supply will be dominated by Pfizer-BioNTech and Oxford-AstraZeneca.
+In 2022, we expect to see mRNA vaccines continue to dominate much of the supply but with Sinopharm and Sinovac significantly increasing manufacturing capacity of their inactivated virus vaccines.

-The interactive graph below displays 2021 manufacturing projections by vaccine developer (grouped by vaccine platform).
+The interactive graph in Tab 1.1 displays 2021 and 2022 manufacturing projections by vaccine developer (grouped by vaccine platform).
 Layered on top of this are the confirmed purchases for each vaccine.
-Please note that while the manufacturing projections are for 2021, purchased doses may be scheduled for 2022 delivery.
+Tab 1.2 provide 2021 and 2022 manufacturing projections (hover over he bars to see percent change) as stated by the vaccine makers.
+We continue to update these as they change.

 It is important to note that both China and Russia are depending on domestic vaccines for their national supply but that is not well reflected in this data, given the lack of publicly available information on purchases or doses allocated to domestic supply in either country.
 If China’s potential domestic allocation is factored in, Sinopharm-Beijing, Sinovac, and CanSino may have limited additional manufacturing capacity for exports in 2021.
 Domestic allocation of Sputnik V in Russia likely puts its market commitments far beyond current manufacturing capacity for 2021.